-I’m fortunate to work with highly motivated and passionate independent advisors.
+I’m fortunate to work with highly motivated and passionate independent advisors and their teams.
 When I’m meeting with them, I get the opportunity to hear about the firm-level strategic goals they’re focused on.
 Unsurprisingly, many of these strategic goals are only possible through technology.

 Modern technology is creating new ways for RIAs to drive growth, achieve efficiency, ensure client-centricity, build trust and enable compliance.